skhan-tech/skhan-tech.github.io/_posts/2020-01-24-Football-Statistics-Analysis.md

 Lasso scores:  [0.5402006830177307, 0.5402006830177307, 0.5402006830177307, 0.5402006830177307, 0.5402006830177307]
 ```

 We can read this as our independent variables (game statistics) explaining about 54% of the variability in our over/under or points total.
 Remember that we wanted to beat the Las Vegas odds of 52.4%.
 Looks like we did it but not so fast.
-We do need to look at another metric, our mean absolute error (MAE) to get a sense how much our model's predicted point totals deviated from the actuals in our test dataset.
+We do need to look at another metric, our mean absolute error (MAE) to get a sense of how much our model's predicted point totals deviated from the actuals in our test dataset.

 Here are the mean absolute error calculations for all three models: